 A bank robbery is the stealing of funds from a financial institution through force.
-A bank fraud can be committed in a few various ways that involve stealing or impersonating a bank and secretly obtaining the funds.
-This can be accomplished via checks, stealing funds, posing as a bank, issuing bad checks, cashing forged checks and forgery itself.
+Bank fraud can be committed in a few various ways that involve stealing or impersonating a bank and secretly obtaining the funds.
+This can be accomplished via checks, stealing funds, posing as a bank, issuing bad checks, cashing forged checks, and forgery itself.
 The funds are obtained in an illegal matter and the individual tries to accomplish the theft without getting caught.

 In order for the prosecution to prove bank fraud, there are two key elements that must be met:

-- A fraud plan in place with intention
+- A fraud plan in place with the intention

 - Receiving of funds involving false documentation or false pretenses